 “It is urban, chic street style” Hilfiger described his collection before it was debuted, simultaneously becoming immediately available across an ecosystem of shoppable channels in more than 70 countries.

-Featuring everything from neon jumpsuits to preppy plaid blazers and short combos, mixed with Hilfiger’s iconic oversized jumpers and a sea of red, white and blue, Hilfiger’s collection really is, as he says, fashion for all.
+Featuring everything from neon jumpsuits to preppy plaid blazers and shorts combos, mixed with Hilfiger’s iconic oversized sweaters and a sea of red, white, and blue, Hilfiger’s collection really is, as he says, fashion for all.